ProxiBlue/reCaptcha/README.md

 Requirements
 ============

-Core magento onepage checkout for reCaptcha in Checkout.
+* Core magento onepage checkout for reCaptcha in Checkout.
-There is no plans to extend this extension to ise 3rd party checkouts.
+* There is no plans to extend this extension to ise 3rd party checkouts.
-Feel free to extend if you know how.
+* Feel free to extend if you know how.
 PRs welcomed.
+* You require a bit of knowledge on how to extend theme templates.
+This reCaptcha does not rewrite or extend core functionality, so it does not replace theme files.
+Clear instructions are given.
+It works 'out-the-box' in all areas where core magento captcha works.
+It is more 'developer' centric, when you don't want a reCaptcha module to make major changes to core functionality.

 Installing
 ==========